ElFalch/lund-farm/README.md

 - An icon with two speech bubbles is used to hilight the button linking to the contact page on the home page.

-- An arrow icon is used in the Gallery page to direct people to the image carousel after reading instructions about how it works.
+- An arrow icon is used in the gallery page to direct people to the image carousel after reading instructions about how it works.

+- A pencil icon is used in the contact page to highlight message about filling the form out.

 ### Images